Cameroon–United States relations: Current relations

 The relations are close, although they have sometimes been affected by concerns over human rights abuses and the pace of political and economic liberalization.
 The bilateral United States Agency for International Development (USAID) program in Cameroon closed for budgetary reasons in 1994.

 However, approximately 140 Peace Corps volunteers continue to work successfully in agroforestry, community development, education, and health.
 The Public Affairs section of the U.S. Embassy in Yaoundé organizes and funds diverse cultural, educational, and information exchanges.
 It maintains a library and helps foster the development of Cameroon's independent press by providing information in a number of areas, including U.S. human rights and democratization policies.
 The embassy's Self-help and Democracy and Human Rights Funds are some of the largest in Africa.

 Through several State Department and USAID regional funds, the embassy also provides funds for refugees, HIV/AIDS, democratization and girl's scholarships.
 The United States Department of Agriculture (USDA) provided a commodity grant valued at $6 million in 2003 to fund agricultural development projects in the North and Far North provinces.
 A similar program for $4 million was approved in 2004.
 The program will fund an agricultural development and nutrition enhancement project in the East and Adamawa provinces.

 The United States and Cameroon work together in the United Nations and other multilateral organizations.
 While in the United Nations Security Council in 2002, Cameroon worked closely with the United States on initiatives.
 The U.S. Government continues to provide substantial funding for international financial institutions, such as the World Bank, International Monetary Fund, and African Development Bank, that provide financial and other assistance to Cameroon.

+On December 18, 2025, Cameroon signed an agreement with the United States over health care assistance.
+The United States pledged to provide nearly $400 million in aid to Cameroon over the next five years.
+In return, Cameroon committed to spending up to $450 million in its own health care system during the same time period.
+This deal was part of a larger effort by the Trump administration to procure bilateral aid agreements that differ from the multilateral approach taken by the World Health Organization and differ from traditional USAID delivery methods.
+The United States has signed similar deals with 16 other African countries as of March 2026.